akiomiyao/ped/README.md

   SNPs and SVs in ERR3063487 against ERR3063486, *i.e.* spontaneous mutations during 250 generations, will be saved in ERR3063487 directory.
   If control is ommitted, polymorphisms against reference genome will be saved in target directory.
   If script runs without arguments, description of how to use the script will be shown.
+  Results will be saved in target (e.g. ERR3063487) directory.
+  ERR3063487.vcf is the vcf format result.
+The vcf file can be opened by [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/home).
 - Options,
   thread=8 : specify the max thread number.
 Default is the number of logical core or 14.
   tmpdir=/mnt/ssd : specify the temporally directory to /mnt/ssd.
 Default is target directory.